How adversarial attacks can disrupt seemingly stable accurate classifiers: The essence of the paradox

 \begin{theorem}[Universality of adversarial attacks] Let $\epsilon \geq 0$ and suppose that $x, z \sim \mathcal{D}_{\epsilon}$ are independently sampled points with the same class label $\ell$.
 For any $\gamma \in (0, 1]$, the probability that $x$ is destabilised by all perturbations $s \in \mathbb{R}^n$ which destabilise $z$ with destabilisation margin $d_{\ell}(z, s) > \gamma$ converges exponentially to 1 as the dimension $n$ increases.
 Specifically, for $\ell \in \{0, 1\}$ and $z \in \Real^n$, let $S_z = \{s \in \Real^n \suchthat d_{\ell}(z, s) > \gamma \}$.
 Then,

 \end{theorem}

-The anatomy of this bound is slightly obfuscated at first glance by the presence of the distribution growth parameter $A$.
-In the case when $A = 1$, which implies that both distributions are uniform, the lower bound takes the simpler form $ ( 1 - \frac{1}{2} ( 1 - \frac{\gamma^2}{4} )^{\frac{n}{2}} )^2. $ When $n$ is large, we may expect that the term $\frac{1}{2}(1 - \frac{\gamma^2}{4})^\frac{n}{2}$ is close to zero since $\gamma \in (0, 1]$, and the simplified bound is therefore close to 1.
-The value inside the square brackets of the general bound may therefore be expected to be close to 0, implying that the complete lower bound is close to 1 for sufficiently large $n$, even if $A$ is large.

-The dependence of the bound in Theorem~\ref{thm:universality} on the margin $\gamma$ by which the perturbation destabilises $z$ is an interesting feature.
+This bound shows that in high dimensions we may expect pairs of sampled points to share their sets of adversarial perturbations.
+The dependence on the margin $\gamma$ by which the perturbation destabilises $z$ is an interesting feature.
 Roughly speaking, the result suggests that in low dimensions only severe perturbations which push points a long way past the decision threshold may be regarded as universal in the sense of having a high probability of destabilising other sampled points.
 As the dimension $n$ increases, however, perturbations which produce smaller and smaller margins on individual points become universal in the sense that they have a constant probability of destabilising other sampled points.

-Common algorithms for constructing adversarial attacks work by perturbing the target input in such a way as to increase an appropriate loss function.
-Gradient-based methods for this, such as the Fast Gradient Sign Method~\cite{goodfellow2014explaining}, compute the gradient of the loss function with respect to the components of the input, evaluated at the target input with its true class.
-Perturbing the input in the direction of this gradient therefore moves it in the direction of steepest ascent of the loss function locally, thereby representing a good candidate for an adversarial direction.
-The minimal scaling to be applied to this adversarial direction, required to form the final adversarial input, can then be determined via a line search in the adversarial direction.

-In the case of this model setup, such an algorithm (with a standard choice of loss function) will successfully provide the optimal direction for an adversarial attack: the most direct path to move the input along in order to cross the decision surface.
-To show this, we first observe that the classifier $f$ in~\eqref{eq:classifier} can be equivalently defined as $f(x) = H(g(x))$, where $H : \mathbb{R} \to \{0, 1\}$ denotes the (piecewise constant) Heaviside function, and the linear function $g(x) = \mathbf{e}_1 \cdot x -\frac{1}{2}$.
-To construct gradient-based attacks, we use a differentiable version $\tilde{f}$ of $f$ constructed as $\tilde{f}(x) = \sigma(g(x))$, where $\sigma : \mathbb{R} \to (0, 1)$ is a continuously differentiable version of the Heaviside function which is monotonically increasing with $\sigma(0) = \frac{1}{2}$.
-An example of such a function is the standard sigmoid function.
-Then, the following result, proved in Section~\ref{sec:gradientAttackProof} of the supplementary material, shows that gradient-based attacks on this classifier will always return the optimal attack direction.